SystemsApproach/book/scaling/global.rst

 in their network.
 Because of this independence, each provider’s network is usually a single *autonomous system* (AS).
-We will define this term more precisely in a later section, but for now it is adequate to think of an AS as a network that is administered independently of other ASs.
+We will define this term more precisely in a later section, but for now it is adequate to think of an AS as a network that is administered independently of other ASes.

 The fact that the Internet has a discernible structure can be used to our advantage as we tackle the problem of scalability.
 In fact, we need